 Just because this may be a temporary job doesn’t mean you should slack on the quality of your employees.
 You’ll want to employ smart and ready-to-work individuals.
 Before interviews begin, come up with questions to ask candidates and think about who within your company they’ll talk to during the interview process.
 Always remember to be organized and professional, the seasonal job market is competitive and if you don’t hire the right candidates, your competitors will.

 Depending on your industry, most seasonal jobs require long hours.
 You likely need extra holiday help because you’re extremely busy.
 During the interview process, be sure to ask potential employees about working long hours and their availability.
 If a candidate says they can only work certain hours, they may not be right for the job.
 Be clear from the beginning about how many hours employees are expected to work per week and how long the job will last.
+It also could benefit you to hire a few remote work employees to tinker with social media, post product links or answer emails — you’d be surprised how many people will jump on the trendy work opportunity.

 Before you begin interviews, create a standard prompt to present to seasonal applicants containing questions they’ll be asked.
 These questions and requirements should be different than the ones asked to permanent employees.
 Consider the day-to-day tasks as well as the challenges and goals of the positions.
 Since you are planning on being quite busy during the holidays, make sure employees can work under pressure and conduct themselves professionally in stressful situations.
 Below are some interview question examples from hiring guru, Monster: